vaibhav90/geospatial-precipitation-pipeline/README.md

 ### 4.1 Understanding the Data Repository

-The source data for this project is hosted in the ARCO ERA5 dataset, The data repository is structured hierarchically and contains various atmospheric variables across multiple years, stored in NetCDF format.
+The source data for this project is hosted in the ARCO ERA5 dataset, The data repository is structured hierarchically and contains various atmospheric/oceanic/radiation flux/ variables across multiple years, stored in NetCDF format.
 The ERA5 dataset is massive and includes different types of meteorological data, like temperature, humidity, wind speed, and more.
 For this project, I am only concerned with total precipitation data for the year 2022.
 The specific path within the repository containing the data I need is:
 ```bash